FrancisStudios/duegev-backend/docs/label-endpoint.md

 Where your important data will be the ``intent``, the ``query.session_token`` for your authentication (user must have ``add_labels`` privileges to be able to execute this query), and the ``query.lid`` for identifying the label to delete.
 All other data is ignored in the delete intent query.

+**IMPORTANT** deleting a label will not delete the record from the db, only removes label from listings and removes your ownership of it.
+It will be an empty entry in the db, so articles that reference an old deleted label will have no problem with the old label references.

 ### A, Success Response